noshitsecurity/triassic.github.io/agenda.md

 `10.
 Advisor Recommendations`

-We take a deep dive into how compliance initiatives can be leveraged to create projects and milestones that use agile sprint methodology to spearhead compliance.<br /><br />
+We take a deep dive into how definitions and initiatives can be leveraged to create projects and milestones that use agile sprint methodology to spearhead compliance.<br /><br />

 `11.
 Azure Defender`